 Reset network settings

 Resetting network settings can solve a range of problems—especially given that AirDrop uses Bluetooth and Wi-Fi, both of which are part of network settings.
-To reset your network settings, go to Settings → General → Reset → Reset Network Settings.
+To reset your network settings, go to Settings → General → Reset, then tap Reset Network Settings.